Sales won't save your business. Here's why.

 Before making a push to bring in more customers:

-- Put profit into the mix.
+Put profit into the mix.
 Increasing your sale price to include profit is all about building your business’ savings account.
 It’s the money you’ll be able to invest in that new website, upgrading your CRM or hiring out fabulous social media support.
 It’s also your wiggle room when it comes time to negotiate.
 Start with an extra 10%, and work your way up from there.
-(If you haven’t already signed up, my free training Price Like A Pro is a great way to wrap your head around polishing your pricing)

 2) Smart scaling